xarray-contrib/xarray-simlab/doc/create_model.rst

 conditions and a gaussian pulse as initial profile.
 We will show, however, that it is very easy to refactor this code for using it with xarray-simlab.
-We will also show that, while enabling useful features, the refactoring still results in a short amount of readable code that can be easily maintained.
+We will also show that, while enabling useful features, the refactoring still results in a short amount of readable code.

 .. literalinclude:: scripts/advection_model_numpy.py